The Magician of Lublin (film): Plot

 Yasha Mazur (Alan Arkin) is a turn-of-the-20th-century Jewish stage magician, womaniser, con man, and mystic.
 His ambition is to figure out how to fly.
 He tours the western reaches of the old Russian Empire.
 Yasha is married to Esther (Linda Bernstein), but he is rarely home in Lublin, and they have not been able to have any children.
-His mistresses included Zeftel (Valerie Perrine) and Magda (Maia Danziger), who tours and performs with him.
+His mistresses include Zeftel (Valerie Perrine) and Magda (Maia Danziger), who tours and performs with him.
 The great loves of Yasha's life are the aristocratic but penurious widow Emilia (Louise Fletcher) and Emilia's daughter Halina (Lisa Whelchel) who he regards as his own daughter.
 Halina is ill and needs medical care, and Emilia knows Yasha will never be able to provide; so she must keep herself free to marry someone who can pay for the medical treatment her daughter needs.

 Yasha's big break looms.
 He convinces his manager/impresario Wolsky (Lou Jacobi) that he can fly.
 Wolsky arranges for a booking at the prestigious Alhambra theatre in Warsaw.
 Yasha anticipates success, but Zeftel announces she is emigrating to America – to "Buenos Aires" – where a man has promised her work.
 Yasha knows that Buenos Aires is in Argentina, not America.
 He also knows that the man who is going to take her there is a pimp, who is selling her into sexual slavery.
 To save Zeftel, Yasha performs a special show of magic and card tricks for the pimp and gives him money.

 The next morning, Yasha learns that Zeftel had lied to him, after he attempted and failed to burglarise the home of Count Zaruski to steal the money Emilia needs to take Halina to Italy for her cure, and so that Emilia will marry him instead of the Count.
 His attempt at burglary had failed because of a disturbing vision of violence.
 Yasha is emotionally fragile, knowing that he has lost Emilia and Halina, as well as his career.
 He returns to his rooms and discovers that Magda killed herself.